-Here’s everything to know The Expanse Season 4 and the future of series after that.
+Here’s everything to know The Expanse Season 4:

 When Is The Expanse Season 4 Release Date?

-Deadline reported in late January 2019 that The Expanse Season 4 would release sometime in 2019, and the official release date announcement at San Diego Comic-Con in July confirmed the next season will barely make it to Amazon before the year ends.
+Deadline reported in late January 2019 that The Expanse Season 4 would release sometime in 2019, and the official release date announcement at San Diego Comic-Con in July confirmed a release date of December 13, 2019 on Amazon Prime streaming.

 Is There a Trailer for The Expanse Season 4 Yet?

 Yes!
 The first official teaser trailer for Season 4 was released during San Diego Comic-Con, and while it doesn’t offer much in terms of concrete story details, it definitely brings the hype.
 (Watch that teaser at the top of this article.)
 Then on October 5, Amazon released another official teaser during New York Comic Con when attendees were also treated to a screening of the first episode of the new season.